zegetech/zegetech.github.io/_posts/2019-10-04-jekyll-instant-search-with-algolia.md

 published: true
 author: Gathuku Ndung'u
 blog-image: algolia-search/algolia.png
-intro: Algolia is the one of the most reliable platform for building search into your business, powering billions of queries for thousands of company every year and delivering results within 100ms.
-Zegetech search is built on algolia(Have a look and interact with it).
+intro: Static site Genarator(SSG) such as Jekyll, Gatsby,Gridsome and Hugo provide a very good tool to build static websites.They make it easy to build and deploy sites with Zero or extremely low costs.
+One of the biggest problem with static sites, however, is that they do not support search out of the box.
 ---

 ![jekyll_instant_image](/assets/images/blog/algolia-search/algolia.png)

 {{page.intro}}

+Adding search functionality in Jekyll site or whichever SSG generator you are using is no difficult.
+Lets explore some tools that we can use.

+1. [Lunr.js](https://lunrjs.com/) is a blazing fast simple full text search engine for client side applications.
+It's desined to be small, yet full featured, enabling you to provide a great search experience without the need for external, server side, search services

+2. [Google Custom Search Engine](https://developers.google.com/custom-search) enables you to create a search engine for your website, or blog.
+It allows configuration of search results with images.
+You can fine-tune the ranking, add your own promotions and customize the look and feel of the search results.

+3. [Jekyll simple search](https://github.com/christian-fei/Simple-Jekyll-Search) is a light weight search library build on javascript.
+It entirely operates in client side and no server side required.

+4. [Algolia](https://www.algolia.com/) is one of the most reliable platform for building search into your business, powering billions of queries for thousands of company every year and delivering results within 100ms.
+Zegetech search is built on algolia(Have a look and interact with it).

+>Lunr is instant but heavy.
+Google Custom Search Engine is light but not instant(yet).
+Simple Jekyll Search is light as well as instant but not customizable.
+>> Algolia is Great!

 ### Why Algolia?
 Speed is a critical part of keeping users happy.
 Algolia is aggressively designed to reduce latency.
 In a benchmarking test, Algolia returned results up to 200x faster than Elasticsearch.
 Algolia infrastructure is distributed around 6 regions in the world with around 47 datacentres proving 99.99% gurantee.
 The goal of [JAMstack](https://www.gathuku.tech/what-s-ja-mstack) is to eliminate server dependancies why add one when you can use [algolia free community plan](https://www.algolia.com/)